 What Are Derivatives?

+Derivatives and Exchange RatesDerivatives were generally used to balance exchange rates of goods traded in the international arena.
+Specifically, due to the fluctuating nature of different currencies, there was a great need for a system that would account for these differences.
 Thus, the derivative emerged.
 In contemporary time, they are used in a multiplicity of ways.
 Another point to take note of is that due to the various securities available, there are also different types of derivatives in the market.
 This difference is seen in their functions and applications.

 Examples of common derivatives include: